0

 Bleeding of light

 When light penetrates and cures material too deeply.
-It will result in loss of details and loss of dimensional accuracy in Z axis.
+It will result in a loss of details and a loss of dimensional accuracy in the Z-axis.
 Small features of your print will come out bigger than expected.

-If you notice such effect shorten your exposure (cure time) settings.
+If you notice such an effect, shorten your exposure (cure time) settings.
 After printing another resin printer calibration print, evaluate the difference and adjust your settings again, if needed.

 light scatter in 3D resin printer calibration